gpsaggese/umd_data605/tutorials/tutorial_mongodb/tutorial_mongo.md

   gpsaggese/umd_data605_mongodb   latest    10e1a03940ee   59 minutes ago   1.21GB
   ```

-- You can also build the container locally
+- You can also build the container locally (but it takes a bit of time)
   ```
   > docker_build.sh
   ```